SiliconLabsSoftware/docs-matter/sld295-matter-api-reference/datamodeltypes.md

 The Data Model defines namespaces for endpoints, clusters, and attributes in the application.
 From a developper standpoint, this is handled by the ZAP tool.
 For Multi-Fabric devices, the data model is shared between the Fabrics.

-For an review of what the Matter Data Model is and how it is used, see the [Matter Data Model](../sld288-matter-fundamentals-data-model/index.md).
+For a review of what the Matter Data Model is and how it is used, see the [Matter Data Model](../sld288-matter-fundamentals-data-model/index.md).

 ## APIs